dirtsimple/imposer/imposer.md

 After all required state files have been sourced, the accumulated YAML, JSON, and jq code they supplied is executed, to produce a JSON configuration.
 All of the PHP code defined by this file and the state files is then run, with the JSON configuration as the `$state` variable.

+If the PHP process exits with error 75 (EX_TEMPFAIL), it is re-run, as that means a change was made to the set of active plugins, or critical settings such as the current theme.

 ```shell
 imposer.apply() {
     run-states "$@"